 The BSE India Sensitive Index (SENSEX), or Sensex, rose 0.9 percent at 18,804.75, the steepest advance since Oct.
-4. Infosys Ltd. (INFY), the second-largest software maker, jumped 1.2 percent before its earnings report tomorrow.
+4. Infosys Ltd. (INFY:US), the second-largest software maker, jumped 1.2 percent before its earnings report tomorrow.
 Larsen & Toubro Ltd. (LT), the biggest engineering company, climbed to a one-month high.

 Standard & Poor’s yesterday warned that India may lose its investment-grade rating within two years if economic expansion slows and political opposition to policy overhauls increases.
 Talk of ratings cut is taken seriously and there will be more policy reforms in the next 24 months, the time line provided by S&P, Chidambaram told reporters in Tokyo today.

 “The Finance Minister has signaled economic reforms will be pursued with more vigor,” Gaurang Shah, assistant vice president at Geojit BNP Paribas Financial Services Ltd. (GBNP), said by phone from Mumbai.
 “We expect sustained reforms to fire up capital investments and help the country achieve an 8 percent GDP growth rate.”

 Prime Minister Manmohan Singh’s government has implemented a wave of policy changes since mid-September, including cutting fuel subsidies and opening retailing and airlines to overseas investments, as it seeks to revive growth.
 The government today changed the way fertilizer producers get subisidy payments, and a panel will tomorrow submit a report to Singh on freeing sugar prices from state control.